 This Web site is one!
 Available 24/7 with hundreds of ideas, “how-to” resources, and great West Virginia models.
 A wonderful online way for West Virginians to trade ideas and help each other!
 Combine that with our facebook page and other social media, and you get a powerful online resource that helps West Virginians help each other.

 2. An annual conference for local people who want to build healthier communities.
 It’s the Web site come to life!
 Six annual conferences featured 30 – 40 “how-to” workshops, more than 100 presenters and an average of 424 participants from all over West Virginia!

 4. Year-round program: Workshops, social media and on-the-ground organizers to help local people plan projects, carry out longterm planning, find resources and get training.
-Since 2016, Try This has sponsored nine regional meetings incubated the fledgling WV Healthy Bodies Healthy Spirits network, and sparked the statewide Mindful West Virginia network.
+Since 2016, Try This has sponsored ten regional meetings and has sparked the statewide Mindful West Virginia network.

 5. State-level coalition.
 Try This is a coalition of partner organizations who recognize that we can get more done together than we can get done apart.
 Our aim is to pool resources to help local teams.
-See below for the list of partners.
+See below for the list of partner organizations.

 6. Incubator.
 Try This is a big incubator for big ideas that an only be accomplished through collaboration.

 Here is advice about ways to navigate and use this Web site.

-Here’s a handy flyer you can use to tell people about the Try This Web site.
+Here’s a handy flier you can use to tell people about the Try This Web site.

-Who are the Try This Parters?
-Try This is a partnership between local people who want to create healthier communities and a coalition of state-level groups who can help them do that.
-The state-level partners include:
+Who are Try This Partners?
+Try This is a partnership between local people who want to create healthier communities and a coalition of state-and-regional-level groups who can help them do that.
+The regional state-level partners include: